Updated May 16, 11:30 a.m.

 An amendment by Rep. Jimmie Don Aycock, R-Killeen, tried to further rein in the agency’s authority; it says that if powers aren’t “expressly enumerated in statute,” the coordinating board can’t claim them.

-Rep. Ruth Jones McClendon, D-San Antonio, added ...
+Rep. Ruth Jones McClendon, D-San Antonio, added a ...